 VII.
-Approved Service Provider Requirements:
+Certification Requirements:

-- A. Ensure personnel maintain knowledge of the indications, contraindications, technique, and possible complications of the procedure. - B. Assessment of this knowledge may be accomplished via quality assurance mechanisms, classroom demonstrations, skills stations, or other mechanisms as deemed appropriate by the Imperial EMS System. - C. Quality assurance for compressions must be present at the provider agency for provider device use.
-Compression quality and ability to assess compression pause time is required for mechanical CPR device use.
+- A. Maintain knowledge of the indications, contraindications, technique, and possible complications of the procedure. - B. Assessment of this knowledge may be accomplished via quality assurance mechanisms, classroom demonstrations, skills stations, or other mechanisms as deemed appropriate by the Imperial EMS System. - C. Assessment should include direct observation at least once per certification cycle.